List of Indian Premier League captains

-Rohit Sharma holds the record of the most IPL titles as a player (6) as well as holds the record of 5 IPL titles, Jointly Most by any captain in IPL.
+Rohit Sharma holds the record of the most IPL titles as a player (6) as well as holds the record of 5 IPL titles, jointly Most by any captain in IPL.

 MS Dhoni holds the record of most matches, Most wins, highest win percentage, Most playoffs, Most finals as a captain in the IPL.

 In cricket, a captain is a player who leads the team and has additional roles and responsibilities.
 The Indian Premier League (IPL) is a professional league for Twenty20 cricket in India, which has been held annually since its first edition in 2008.

-In the 18 seasons played till 2025, 72 players have captained their team in at least one match.
+In the 19 seasons played till 2026, 75 players have captained their team in at least one match.
 Mumbai Indians' Rohit Sharma and Chennai Super Kings's MS Dhoni are the most successful captains with five IPL titles each.
 Dhoni also holds the records for most matches (229) and most wins (134) as a captain.
-Shreyas Iyer, Mahela Jayawardene, Ajinkya Rahane, Kumar Sangakkara, and Steven Smith are the only players to have captained three different teams, with Iyer being the only captain to have led three different sides to the finals of the IPL.
+Shreyas Iyer, Mahela Jayawardene, Ajinkya Rahane, Kumar Sangakkara, and Steven Smith are the only players to have captained three different teams, with Shreyas Iyer being the only captain to have led three different sides to the finals of the IPL.
 Kolkata Knight Riders is the only team to have won IPL with different captains.